Housesitting is the perfect travel adventure …

-We spent the next 3 weeks taking long walks with the dogs through the countryside, cycling to nearby villages, have bread, cheese & wine for picnic lunches and driving to the nearby towns to see beautiful buildings and discover more about the history of the area.
+We spent the next 3 weeks taking long walks with the dogs through the countryside, cycling to nearby villages, enjoying bread, cheese & wine for picnic lunches and driving to the nearby towns to see beautiful buildings to discover more about the history of the area.

 You can read more about our housesit in this beautiful place by clicking on the below links:

 This housesit was the first we booked through a website, and so we were excited to finally meet Janice and Jer.
 We had been corresponding with them for around 6 months since we first chatted as part of the interview process to secure the housesitting assignment.